helinus/ForgeEssentialsWikiFork/ModuleTickets.md

 # Configuration <a name="config"></a>

+``ForgeEssentials/Tickets/config.cfg``

+    S:categories <
+        griefing
+        overflow
+        dispute
+     >

+Add new categories by putting each new one on it's own line

 # Usage <a name="use"></a>
 There are three categories to create tickets in, griefing, overflow and dispute.
+More can be added in the config file.

 To create a ticket in the category ``griefing`` with the message ``dries007 but lava in my wooden house`` at the spot where the player stands he/she types ``/ticket new griefing dries007 but lava in my wooden house`` in chat.